Zack Davisson

 Zack Davisson (born August 15, 1972) is an American writer, lecturer, and translator, especially known for translating the works of Shigeru Mizuki, Leiji Matsumoto, Go Nagai, Satoshi Kon, and Gou Tanabe.
 He is also well known for his works on Japanese folklore and ghosts.

+Zack Davisson is on faculty at NYU in the Center for Publishing, Writing, and Media.

 In 2015, Davisson wrote his first book, Yurei: The Japanese Ghost.
 Davisson went on to translate the works of Shigeru Mizuki, a popular Japanese manga artist and historian, into English.
 Davisson has cited Japanese writer Lafcadio Hearn as an inspiration on his work.

 Personal life

 Davisson was born in Anaheim, California, but grew up in Spokane, Washington, where he attended University High School.
 He moved to Seattle where he attended Cornish College of the Arts.
 He moved to Japan on the JET Programme from 2001–2008 and did an MA in Japanese Studies from the University of Sheffield.
 He married his wife, Miyuki, in Osaka.
 He lives in Seattle, Washington.